 (1) To conduct scholarly inquiry into education, especially into educational responses to the challenges posed by individual, economic, linguistic, and cultural diversity in our multicultural society;

 (2) To educate scholar researchers and scholar practitioners to address educational challenges arising from diversity;

 (3) To develop and maintain exemplary programs that serve as models for teaching, research, and service.

 The Gevirtz School’s research and instructional programs are committed to provide the best possible balance between the equally valued goals of equity and excellence in education in a manner consistent with our democratic society.

 In carrying out its research mission, the School supports diverse methods of inquiry on a wide range of issues as they relate to multiple domains of development (academic, social, affective), teaching, schooling, and institutional leadership.
-While our primary mission is to apply this inquiry to the improvement of pre-collegiate public education, we note that the educational process starts at infancy and continues across the lifespan and issues of education are influenced by families and the community at large.
+While our primary mission is to apply this inquiry to the improvement of pre-collegiate public education, we note that the educational process starts at infancy and continues across the lifespan and that families and the community at large influence issues of education.

 Along with the entire University of California, the Gevirtz School is dedicated to bringing the benefits of higher education to all of its students.
 To that end, it is the Gevirtz School’s policy to provide a fair and open academic environment: one in which all students are encouraged to realize their potential, and one that is free from practices, whether intentional or not, that may affirm or reinforce stereotypes based on personal characteristics such as race or gender.